 Radio Frequency Identification Parts.

-If Radio Frequency Identification (RFID) parts are required to be incorporated as part of the Product or the Products are RFID parts, then Seller will be, or will purchase such RFID parts from a supplier who is, an authorized licensee of the RFID technology, provided that the exception in clause (a) of Section 21.2.3 will not apply with regard to RFID parts requirements.
+If Radio Frequency Identification (RFID) parts are required to be incorporated as part of the Product or the Products are RFID parts, then Seller will be, or will purchase such RFID parts from a supplier who is, an authorized licensee of the RFID technology, provided that the exception in clause (a) of Section 20.9.3 of this BSCA will not apply with regard to RFID parts requirements.

 Notifications Reports, and Reviews.